“Vámonos” (Let’s Go) by La Santa Cecilia, ft. Fito Paez, English translation of lyrics

 For I no longer believe anything you say.

-Continue reading ““La Ingrata” by Café Tacvba, cover by La Santa Cecilia and Mon Laferte, English translation of lyrics”
+Continue reading ““La Ingrata” (Ingrate) by Café Tacvba, cover by La Santa Cecilia and Mon Laferte, English translation”

-“Hierba Mala” by La Santa Cecilia, English translation of lyrics
+“Hierba Mala” (Bad Weed) by La Santa Cecilia, English translation of lyrics

 Album: Quiero Verte Feliz (I Want to See You Happy), 2021